cimrobins/SDG_Homework_3/README.md

 6. Integrate financial considerations into the decision framework
 7. Develop region-specific calibration for different climates and building codes
 8. Implement an interactive interface for testing with new building inputs
+9. Apply the model to real-world case studies and validate with expert assessment

 ## Requirements